Wild Blackberry and Orange Muffins

 This post shares a simple one-bowl baking recipe for Wild Blackberry and Orange Muffins.
 The recipe was inspired by the discovery of Wisconsin wild blackberries in the author’s farm.
 The blackberries are smaller and sweeter than store-bought ones.
 The post also includes tips for baking with kids and freezing blackberries for future use.

-It was our very first summer on the farm and my husband was wondering the land, checking out what was growing, what we wanted to keep (all the milkweed), and what we didn’t want around (goodbye poison ivy).
+It was our very first summer on the farm and my husband was wondering about the land, checking out what was growing, what we wanted to keep (all the milkweed), and what we didn’t want around (goodbye poison ivy).
 He stumbled on a huge patch of Wisconsin wild blackberries.

 If you’ve never seen Wisconsin wild blackberries, this is what they look like.